Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Any requirements with respect to distributions to shareholders?

-A company may not distribute dividends until payment of all tax, making up of losses, and setting aside a legal reserve.
+A company may not distribute dividends without the payment of all tax, making up of losses, and setting aside a legal reserve.

-The annual profit distribution proposal shall be prepared by the board of directors and approved by the supervisors and the shareholders' meeting.
+The annual profit distribution proposal must be prepared by the board of directors and approved by the supervisors and the shareholders' meeting.

-If the Articles provide that a company may distribute profit on a quarterly or semi-annually basis, the board of directors must prepare and submit the quarterly/semi-annual distribution proposal to the supervisors for their approval, and then the board of directors shall approve the same.
+If the Articles provide that a company may distribute profit on a quarterly or semi-annual basis, the Board of Directors must prepare and submit the quarterly/semi-annual distribution proposal to the supervisors for their approval, before the Board of Directors may approve the same.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes, but the provisions in a shareholders agreement only entail contractual obligation among the shareholders.
+Yes, but the provisions in a shareholder's agreement may only entail contractual obligations among the shareholders.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?